Protection of Interests in Enforcement Proceedings

 Sale of the Debtor’s Property

-The debtor’s property is arrested, assessed and transferred for sale to a trade organization.
-The sale may be handled by a bailiff or the debtor himself.
-The money from the sale of the debtor’s property is transferred to the enforcement agencies’ bank account, and the bailiff transfers it to the debtor.
+The debtor’s property is seized, assessed, and transferred for sale to a trading organisation.
+The sale may be conducted by the bailiff or by the debtor personally.
+Proceeds from the sale are credited to the enforcement agency’s bank account, from which the bailiff transfers them to the creditor.

 Our Services